In this lesson we will look at:

 You don't have to use 4 spaces, but that is the Python standard that most programmers use.
 You could use 2 spaces or 3 spaces, for example, but most of the Python code you will see on example sites uses 4 spaces.
 Whatever number of space you choose, it must be exactly the same number on each line.

-Avoid using tab characters for indentation, that can cause confusing errors.
+Avoid using tab characters for indentation, which can cause confusing errors.
 Always use spaces for indentation.

 <.
 This is known as a conditional operator.